Join IFT

 Follow the instructions in each step of the Progress Board.
 When you upload your manuscript file(s), ReX uses AI to pull in your title, authors, and affiliations and will walk you through each step.

 You must add all co-authors and their current, valid e-mail addresses.
-You will not be able to add co-authors at the revision stage, so be sure to include all co-authors when creating the original submission.
+The journal does not allow addition of co-authors at the revision stage, so be sure to include all co-authors when creating the original submission.

 Figures (with captions) and tables (with captions) should appear at the end, after the references.
 If your figures and tables are in separate files from the main body text, upload them after the body text file.